DATA PANEL / PHARMACOKINETICS + RESEARCH DOSES

 Nine distinct routes appear across the published literature for BPC-157:

-| 6 | Oral in drinking water | Ad libitum per-oral; efficacy comparable to IP in matched studies [3][18] | Not formally quantified |
+- Oral in drinking water — Ad libitum per-oral in drinking water; consistent efficacy with IP in matched studies [3][18].

-| 7 | Topical cream (1 μg/g) | Direct application to wound or injured tissue surface [3][4][5] | — |
+- Topical cream (1 μg/g) — Direct application to wound or injured tissue surface [3][4][5].

-| 8 | Local injection | Direct injection into bone defect in rabbit model [6] | — |
+- Local injection into injury site — Direct injection into bone defect in the rabbit model [6].

-| 9 | Intravesical instillation | 10 mg injected into bladder; human IC pilot [15] | — |
+- Intravesical instillation — 10 mg injected directly into the bladder; used in the human interstitial cystitis pilot [15].

 Half-Life and Sustained Efficacy: A Note on PK-PD Dissociation